lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Rule gives the compressed header format and associates these values to the header fields.
   It applies the CDA action to reconstruct the original header fields.
 The CDA application order can be different of the order given by the Rule.
-For instance Compute-\* may be applied at end, after the other CDAs.
+For instance Compute-\* may be applied at the end, after all the other CDAs.

   If after using SCHC compression and adding the payload to the L2 frame the datagram is not multiple of 8 bits, padding may be used.